Rohan077/Artisthan/README.md

 A simple social media web app to connect artists and entertainers around the world.

-This project was made by me in an internship.
+This project was made by me from scratch in an internship.

 First "npm install" then "npm run" then server folder then same for the client folder.

 Enjoy!

+Future work - Implementing like, share, comment buttons and uploading videos and audios while posting left.

 Preview: